Alonzo Smythe Yerby: Career

 While serving in the Army during World War II, Yerby was a member of the United States Public Health Service Commissioned Corps.
 In 1949, he became Deputy Chief of Medical Affairs in the Office of the Allied High Commission.

 After graduating from the Harvard School of Public Health, Yerby held administrative posts in New York's Department of Health and Welfare.
 He later served as the New York City Commissioner of Hospitals, appointed by Mayor Robert F. Wagner and reappointed in 1966 by Mayor John Lindsay.
 From 1966 to 1982, Yerby was a professor of Health Services Administration at the Harvard School of Public Health.

 Yerby is credited with helping craft the Medicare program with Rashi Fein of Harvard Medical School.

 1980 and 1981, he served as Deputy Assistant Secretary for Intergovernmental Affairs in the United States Department of Health and Human Services, serving under Secretary Patricia Roberts Harris at the end of the Carter Administration.

 From 1982 to 1989, he served as a professor of medicine at the Uniformed Services University of the Health Sciences.

 Honors

 Yerby was a member of the Institute of Medicine of the National Academy of Sciences and the New York Academy of Medicine.
 He is credited with several African American 'firsts' in public health and health services administration.

 Personal life

 Yerby married Monteal May in 1943.
-They had three children: Dr. Mark S. Yerby, Lynne E. Yerby, and Kris Yerby.
+They had three children: Mark S. Yerby, Lynne E. Yerby, and Kris Yerby.

-Yerby died in Jamaica Plain, Boston on February 16, 1994 at the age of 72 and was buried in the Arlington National Cemetery.
+Yerby died in Jamaica Plain, Massachusetts, on February 16, 1994, at the age of 72 and was buried in the Arlington National Cemetery.